In 2015, the download of ad blockers increased by 41%. A scary statistic for marketers: or is it?

 Take the rise in popularity of ad blockers as an opportunity to create great adverts that your customers will be inspired to act on.

-Here at Photolink, we’re passionate about all-things digital, and love collaborating with innovative brands to showcase their achievements.
+Here at Seventy7, we’re passionate about all-things digital, and love collaborating with innovative brands to showcase their achievements.
 Want to work with us?
-Just drop us an email at email@example.com and we’ll be in touch.
+Fill in our contact form and we’ll be in touch.